CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_data.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-To obtain the data and baseline code, please see the [download page](../Take%20Part/download).
+- To obtain the data and baseline code, please see the [download page](../Take%20Part/download).
+- For instructions on what data and pretrained models can be used in the challenges, please see [rules](../Take%20Part/rules).

 ## A. Training, validation and evaluation data